Personal Rights in Defense and Education

 Personal Rights in Defense and Education (PRIDE) was a gay political organization.
-Established in 1966 as a radical gay political organization that from its origination set a new tone for gay political groups like the Gay Liberation Front (GLF), ACT UP and the Radical Faeries.
-PRIDE led aggressive, unapologetic, demonstrations against the oppression by the Los Angeles Police Department (LAPD) of gay gatherings or same-sex meetings in the city of Los Angeles.
+It was established in 1966 as a radical gay political organization that from its origination set a new tone for gay political groups like the Gay Liberation Front (GLF), ACT UP and the Radical Faeries.
+PRIDE led aggressive, unapologetic demonstrations against the oppression by the Los Angeles Police Department (LAPD) of gay gatherings or same-sex meetings in the city of Los Angeles.
 PRIDE's monthly single-page newsletter evolved into The Advocate, the nation's longest running gay news publication.

 History

 PRIDE is an acronym for Personal Rights in Defense and Education.
 The organization was formed in Los Angeles, California in 1966 by Steve Ginsburg.
 PRIDE, from its very inception, was much more radical than the pre-1960s homosexual rights groups, which were more deferential.
 PRIDE's goal was to get out on the streets and get in the faces of the opposition with noisy, loud demonstrations and political action, as opposed to the conservative approach taken by its predecessors.

 The then 27-year-old founder, Steve Ginsburg, made it clear from the start that the organization would not hold back on showing its youthful overt sexuality.
 Ginsburg set the example for members by wearing his leather gear to run the PRIDE management meetings.
 This was a new breed of radical activist whose approach gave permission to later groups like the GLF, ACT UP and the Radical Faeries.

 The organization's meetings, called "PRIDE NIGHTS", took place at Los Angeles gay bar The HUB.
 Like many gay bars, The Hub served the gay community in many ways, primarily as place to socialize openly and in relative safety, but also as a place to gather politically and organize gay-related activities, both political and recreational.
 The bars would often lend their spaces for many non-"bar"-related activities to support the gay community.
 Ginsberg often used the bar and club scene to connect with gay youth directly.
 PRIDE strongly defended the gay bars and the gay youth culture that attended them, while older gay groups would not.
 Since gay youth were mostly excluded by older conservative gay groups, they looked for other outlets, and PRIDE and Ginsberg saw the opportunity to tap into an energetic and under-represented constituency.
 The organization's core belief was that gays needed a variety of social environments in which to gather.
 These venues included bars and night clubs, as well as outdoor events, such as hiking, bowling, and other sporting activities.
 The core beliefs also encompassed the opportunity to marry and the right to access to social services.